 To learn more about seizures and epilepsy please visit www.epilepsy.com

-To view the forms listed above, you will need Adobe Reader.
-You may download Adobe Reader for free at www.adobe.com.
+To view the forms listed above, you may need Adobe Reader.
+You can download Adobe Reader for free at www.adobe.com.

 Terry S. Peery, DO is Board Certified in Neurology and Sleep Medicine, and is the Medical Director for EEG services at St. David's Round Rock Medical Center.
 He completed a Fellowship in Epilepsy and Neurophysiology at Duke University.